What Is The Difference In Glamping vs Camping 5 Criteria

 Water Supply

 Collecting water for cooking and cleaning might be a hassle, but this chore is a quintessential part of the camping experience.
 Basic tasks are supposed to be challenging.
-If everything you need is within arm’s reach, you aren’t really camping.
+If everything you need is within arm’s reach, you aren’t camping.

 Hygiene